digitalocean/Kubernetes-Starter-Kit-Developers/06-kubernetes-sealed-secrets/external-secrets-operator.md

     **Note:**
     Take note of the `Initialized` and `Sealed` lines.
 They should show `true` and `false`, respectively.

+As a precaution you should also restrict incoming connections to the Vault Server Droplet to just the Kubernetes cluster.
+This is necessary as for the time being as TLS is disabled in the vault config file.
+To achieve this please follow the next steps:

+1. Log into your DO account and go to the "Networking" --> "Firewalls" menu.
+2. Click on the "Create Firewall" button.
+3. Add a name to the firewall and from the Inbound rules configure the following rule: "Custom" rule type, "TCP" protocol, 8200 port and the "Source" should be set the Kubernetes Cluster which will consume secrets from the Vault server.
+4. After the rule is created make sure you add this rule to the droplet from the "Droplets" menu.

+**Note:**
+TBD - Securing the Vault Server with TLS certificates.

 At this point the Vault Server should be initialized and ready for use.
 In the next section you will create a `ClusterSecretStore` and `ExternalSecret` CRD.